Ant0wan/Ft_printf/README.md

 | `z` | A following integer conversion corresponds to a `size_t` or `ssize_t` argument, or a following n conversion corresponds to a pointer to a size_t argument. |
 | `t` | A following integer conversion corresponds to a `ptrdiff_t` argument, or a following n conversion corresponds to a pointer to a ptrdiff_t argument. |

 - Ft_printf handles `precision` and `field width`.

-- Unit tests has been developed and can be found here:

 - Authorized functions: